The world can become a scary place for an elderly person. If you're a caregiver, these tips can help you help your loved one:

-If your mother has a dog that she takes on walks, make sure the pet has your contact information on his tags, just to be extra safe.
+If your mother has a dog that they take on walks, make sure the pet has your contact information on their tags, just to be extra safe.
 Attach the tags to a reflective collar and leash to make the perfect "gift set" for Fido.

 Waiters and waitresses can better help your party if they know what your special needs might be.
 Call ahead.

 |"We love taking Dad out to eat -- he's a gourmet from way back and thankfully has no dietary restrictions -- but it requires patience.
 And since I hate to embarrass him by explaining his situation out loud, I have printed up little cards that I hand to the person who seats us.
 It says, 'Please be patient with our party.
 My dad has memory problems and will need extra help with his order.
 Also, please remove the knife from his place setting and have his food cut up in the kitchen.
 We're grateful to you for your help.'
 This makes life easier for everyone, Dad maintains his dignity in public, and of course, we tip appropriately."|